top of page

 Thoughts

 Simply put, even a thought of an emotional past experience or future fear can create the same fight or flight response and cascade of chemicals affecting every cell & organ in your body.
-Just a thought can thus impact the pain you feel.

 Knowledge & Beliefs